-A Master's Thesis or Research Report is required for a Master's Degree in GSA.
+Students are required to submit a Master's Thesis or Research Report and pass the screening and examination to obtain a Master's Degree in GSA.
 A faculty member within the Major and Division to which the Master's student is affiliated will become the student's supervisor.
 The length of a Master's Thesis/Research Report shall be approximately 15,000 words long, not counting the bibliography and any appendices.
-However, the length may vary depending on the discipline and shall be set by the Division.
+However, the length may vary depending on the discipline and may be set by the Division.
 In the case of Japanese language, the length shall be equivalent to the standards set for English language Master's Theses and Research Reports.